Your New, Easy, Go-To Sourdough Discard Breadstick

 • Brush each breadstick with melted butter, sprinkle with your favorite seasonings or toppings: like garlic powder, Italian herbs, parmesan, sesame seeds, or just a pinch of salt.

-• Bake on lined baking sheet in preheated oven until golden brown.
+• Bake at 350F on lined baking sheet in preheated oven until golden brown.
 Around 12-15 minutes.
 Cool on wire rack.
 Serve immediately.

 Notes